random town name generator logoThe Random Town Name Generator

 10 Please note that the RaToNaGe project is run on a not-for-profit basis.

-11 A recent study by the University of Whockholm View has shown that, in fact, usage of the RaToNaGe could be made more straightforward if many of the user inputs could be replaced with pre-selected randomly generated variables, especially as many of them seem to make next to no difference to the outcome.
+11 A recent study by the University of Cabehallstoke has shown that, in fact, usage of the RaToNaGe could be made more straightforward if many of the user inputs could be replaced with pre-selected randomly generated variables, especially as many of them seem to make next to no difference to the outcome.
 The main conclusion, however, was that users like to have inputs with which to fiddle and thus whilst operation could be simplified, this would seriously dent the entertainment potential of the tool.

 12 Not to be confused with the, perhaps more common, geo-designator 'Blonge' relating the brightness and degree of simliarty to pink jelly pudding of a given classification.

-[ The RaToNaGe has been used 45 times.
-Last used on Thu 21 Nov, 2024 at 06:39 and took 4.54 ms to run ]
+[ The RaToNaGe has been used 229 times.
+Last used on Sat 21 Dec, 2024 at 12:11 and took 9.53 ms to run ]